 UMBC has committed to addressing our carbon footprint.
-We purchase 20% of our energy from renewable sources, and are always improving our facilities to conserve energy.
-We have reduced our carbon emissions 13.3% since 2007, we aim for 15% reductions by 2015.
-Everyone on campus can help!
+We purchase 30% of our energy from renewable sources, and are always improving our facilities to conserve energy.
+We have reduced our carbon emissions 19.3% since 2007 and we have committed to carbon neutrality!

 Heating and Cooling has the biggest impact on our energy use and carbon footprint, along with electricity use and transportation.
 Here’s what all of us can be doing to save energy on campus: